BauplanLabs/no-jvm-wap-with-iceberg/README.md

 The intent of this project is mostly pedagogical, so dependencies and frameworks have been kept to a minimum:

-* AWS credentials with appropriate permissions when the local scripts run;
+* AWS credentials with appropriate permissions when the local scripts run (create buckets, upload files to bucket, read from bucket, create Lightsail service);
 * the [serverless framework](https://www.serverless.com/framework/) to deploy the WAP lambda with one command;
 * Docker installed locally to prepare the lambda container.
-* BONUS: Slack, if you wish to receive failure notifications from the lambda on Slack;
+* BONUS: Slack and a Slack App token, if you wish to receive failure notifications on Slack;
 * BONUS: a Snowflake account if you wish to query the post-ETL table with Snowflake.

 ### Installation

-#### Setup S3 buckets and a Nessie catalog
+#### Setup the S3 buckets and the Nessie catalog

 In `src/serverless`, copy `local.env` to `.env` and fill the values for two buckets: `SOURCE_BUCKET` is the name of the bucket simulating ingestion of raw data, `LAKE_BUCKET` is the bucket that we connect to the data catalog, containing the Iceberg version of the data.